 Cholesterol is one of the most worry-some substances, especially when you are a fitness fanatic or health-conscious person.
-Whether you are eating a sandwich or pasta, you need to know how much cholesterol you consume.
-If you don’t know how to manage cholesterol consumption, you must first understand what it is.
-So, let’s look at this article to know everything about it.
+Whether eating a sandwich or pasta, you need to know how much cholesterol you consume.
+If you don’t know how to manage cholesterol consumption, you must first understand it.
+So, let’s look at this article to learn everything about it.

 What is Cholesterol?

 Cholesterol is a lipid that is found in the body.
-For example, the liver produces fat-like, waxy material, which is basically cholesterol.
-It plays an essential role in the formation of certain hormones, cell membranes, and vitamin D.
+For example, the liver produces fat-like, waxy material, basically cholesterol.
+It plays an essential role in forming certain hormones, cell membranes, and vitamin D.

 It is important to note that cholesterol doesn’t dissolve in water; therefore, your liver produces lipoproteins to transport cholesterol.
 In addition, lipoproteins are fat and protein-based particles.
 Therefore, lipoproteins carry cholesterol and triglycerides (another form of lipid) through your bloodstream.

 High cholesterol occurs when your blood contains too much LDL cholesterol (cholesterol transported by low-density lipoprotein).
-If left untreated, high cholesterol causes several health issues, such as stroke and heart attack.
+High cholesterol causes several health issues, such as stroke and heart attack, if left untreated.

-However, high cholesterol does not show any symptoms, which is why it is important to get your cholesterol levels checked regularly.
+However, high cholesterol does not show any symptoms, so it is vital to check your cholesterol levels regularly.

 Bad Cholesterol (LDL Cholesterol)

 Doctors call LDL (low-density lipoprotein) “bad cholesterol.”
-This is because it transports cholesterol from the liver to the arteries.
-When LDL cholesterol levels are high, they can build up on the walls of your arteries.
+Also, this is because it transports cholesterol from the liver to the arteries.
+So when LDL cholesterol levels are high, they can build up on the walls of your arteries.

 Cholesterol plaque is another name for accumulation, which leads to narrowed arteries, resulting in reduced blood flow and increased risk of blood clots.
-That being said, a stroke or a heart attack can occur when blood clotting takes place in the brain or heart.
+A stroke or a heart attack can occur when blood clotting takes place in the brain or heart.

 Finally, the Centers for Disease Control and Prevention suggests that over one-third of American adults have increased LDL cholesterol levels.

 Doctors refer to HDL (high-density lipoprotein) as “good cholesterol.”
-This is because it aids in the removal of LDL cholesterol from your body by returning it to your liver.
+Also, this is because it aids in the removal of LDL cholesterol from your body by returning it to your liver.
 Also, it reduces the buildup of cholesterol plaque in your arteries.

 Thus, having healthy HDL cholesterol levels means a lower risk of heart diseases, blood clots, and stroke.